-Whilst there are other situations in which it may be possible to use a copyright work without infringement, these are more limited in use and practical application.
-If you are unsure, it is always best to contact your library (or other relevant representative) for further guidance.
+Whilst there are other situations in which it may be possible to use copyright work without infringement, these are more limited in use and practical application.
+If you are unsure, it is always best to contact your relevant representative for further guidance.